Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Numerical Studies

 {\bf Clustering via HLloyd + HSC algorithms}.
-In the third simulation, we assess the clustering accuracy for proposed two approaches: HSC-only algorithm and the combined algorithm (HLloyd + HSC).
+In the third simulation, we assess the clustering accuracy for the proposed approaches: HSC-only algorithm and the combined algorithm (HLloyd + HSC).
 We consider the settings $r = 5, p \in \{80,100\}$, and $\Delta_{\min}^2 = \cO(p^{-\gamma})$ for a range of $\gamma$.
 Figure \ref{fig: lloyd} shows that both approaches achieve nearly exact recovery as the signal level increases in the tensor block model.
-For a wide range of settings, given the HSC as initialization, HLloyd can greatly improves the HSC-only algorithm and achieves more accurate clustering.
+For a wide range of settings, given the initialization by HSC, HLloyd can greatly improves the HSC-only algorithm and achieves more accurate clustering.
 This confirms our theoretical results that HLloyd algorithm effectively boosts the clustering performance of HSC.